 Under the Act, and the Community Charter, public bodies must make available to the public, without a request for access, specific types of records including: Council agendas and minutes from open meetings; bylaws; policies and procedures; budgets; annual reports; etc.

-There are also records that are routinely requested by the public, such as information related to building permits, property taxes, utilities, business licenses, etc. and can be released, except if the information contains personal information of another individual or third party.
-There may be fees associated with providing these documents and some of these are available from the Town's website
+There are records that are routinely requested by the public, such as information related to building permits, property taxes, utilities, business licenses, etc. and can be released, except if the information contains personal information of another individual or third party.
+There may be fees associated with providing these documents and some of these are available from the Town's website.

-If the information you are seeking is not routinely available, you can submit a request for access in writing.
+If the records you are seeking is not routinely available, you can submit a request for access in writing.
 The request should provide sufficient detail (simple, clear and focused) to reduce processing time and possible service fees.
 Your request should be sent to the following:

 Town of Sidney